 Typically, it takes place at that employer's location.

 When the interview is scheduled, ask for details about the interview, like the names and job titles of the people who will be interviewing you.
-This should help you in your preparation.
+This should help you in your preparation and follow up.